 Collision pays for damage to your car when your car hits, or is hit by, another vehicle or other object.

-Each of these coverages are different and answer a different insurance need.
+Each of these coverages is different and answers a different insurance need.
 Now, let’s think of a scenario, shall we?

 You have a great policy, you love the service from your insurance agency, and you have no complaints with your car insurance coverage.
 Then, you talk to the Joneses next door and realize that they’re paying half of what you are!
 How can this be??